-- a.
-A picture box whose picture should be changed every 5 second (use 5 pictures). - b.
+2. Design a VB interface containing a.
+A picture box whose picture should be changed every 5 second (use 5 pictures). b.
 Textboxes to display date & time and day greeting based on time.
-Time has to be changed every second automatically. - c.
+Time has to be changed every second automatically. c.
 Use scrollbars to change font size and background color (RGB) of the textbox that shows greeting.

-[Use timer, scrollbars]

-- 3. Design a VB interface to add, remove, search and clear the items in a combo box.
+[Use timer, scrollbars] a.
+A picture box whose picture should be changed every 5 second (use 5 pictures). b.
+Textboxes to display date & time and day greeting based on time.
+Time has to be changed every second automatically. c.
+Use scrollbars to change font size and background color (RGB) of the textbox that shows greeting.
+[Use timer, scrollbars] Page 14 of 27 4 500 0 0 0 U U 8 8 6 A GE WAS GOVERNOON AND ADDRESS.
+3. Design a VB interface to add, remove, search and clear the items in a combo box.
 The item name to be added, removed or searched can be accepted through input box.
-Use a general procedure to find the existence of item before deleting or while searching. - 4.
+Use a general procedure to find the existence of item before deleting or while searching.
 Write a VB program find GCD and LCM of two number..
-Accept input through textbox and display the results in label.
-Also validate for invalid input such as empty input, nonnumeric and negative integer. - Write a Program in C# to checka number if it is Prime; otherwise display the factor of that number. - Write a Program in C#define a Class "Salary" which will contain member variable Emp_no,Emp_name,Dob Basic Write a program using constructor.
+Accept input through textbox and 4. display the results in label.
+Also validate for invalid input such as empty input, nonnumeric and negative integer.
+5. Write a Program in C# to checka number if it is Prime; otherwise display the factor of that number.
+Write a Program in C#define a Class "Salary" which will contain member variable 6.
+Emp_no,Emp_name,Dob Basic Write a program using constructor.
 And method to calculate the DA, HRA, PF, IT, GROSS and NETPAY using appropriate condition.
 If Basic <= 20000 D.A is 40% Basic H.R.A is 10% Basic.

-P.F 12% of Gross; PT is Rs .100

-If Basic.> 20000 D.A is 50% Basic H.R.A 15% Basic.
-P.F 12% of Gross; PT is Rs.150 Gross = Basic.+D.A + 1 HRA and Net = Gross - PT - PF 7.
-Write a Program in C# number using operator nd Multiplication operation on two complex PA ART-B
+PT is Rs .100 P.F 12% of Gross: If Basic.> 20000 D.A is 50% Basic.
+H.R.A 15% Basic.
+P.F 12% of Gross: PT is Rs.150 Gross = Basic. + D.A + HRA and Net = Gross - PT - PF number using operator overloading.

+Write a Program in C# to find addition and Multiplication operation on two complex

-Desire and its familiar (ACD and) Design a website for shopping.(ASP.net) 1. i.
+Design a website for shopping.(ASP.net) 1.
 The format of shopping page is show below.
 ABC Co.
-Customer no :2 Customer Name :xdstvcd Address :dsfs Have a nice shopping Item(click for selection) Mouse Price: Quantity required: 1 PURCHASE Reset Include many items in item list.
+Customer no Customer Name xdstvcd Address dsfs Have a nice shopping...
+Item(click for selection) Price: Quantity required: Mouse 💌 300 PURCHASE Reset Include many items in item list.
 When any item is selected, its price must be shown automatically.
 Do the following validations also.
 Customer no and Quantity should not be blank and must contain numeric value.
 On clicking 'purchase', Add the information customer no, item selected, price and quantity to a database for each purchase and show the following.